The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Introduction

 Analogously to the Plateau problem, we may then ask which is the ``most integrable'' extension of $P, Q$ to a horizontal distribution on a principal $G$-bundle over $M$.
 By Frobenius' theorem, the condition for integrability in this case is that for any two horizontal $G$-invariant vector fields $X,Y$, their lie bracket $[X,Y]$ be again horizontal.
 The $L^2$-error to integrability of an extension of $Q$ over $M$ can be measured by taking vertical projections $\mathcal V$ of $[X_i,X_j]$ for $X_i,X_j$ varying in an orthonormal basis of $Q$:

 Note that $F(X,Y)=\mathcal V([X,Y])$ is known to be a tensor, and $F$ is nothing but the curvature of the connection.

-From now on we will work on the associated vector bundle $E\to M$ corresponding to the adjoint representation of $G$ and we identify the connection form with a covariant derivative $\nabla$ on $E$.
-In a trivialization we have the local expression
+From now on we will work on the vector bundle $E\to M$ associated to the principal bundle $G$ corresponding to a representation of $G$.
+The covariant derivative $\nabla$ on $E$ is identified, in a trivialization, and via the implicit action of the representation, with the local expression

 where $A$ is a $\mathfrak g$-valued $1$-form on a given chart of $M$.
 The structure equation relating curvature to connection takes the form

 in a trivialization.
 Here $\wedge$ represents a tensorization of the usual exterior product of forms with the Lie bracket on $\mathfrak g$.
 In this setting the $L^2$-error in integrability \eqref{errorhor} is identified with the \textit{Yang-Mills energy}, which we consider as being a functional of the connection $\nabla$: